byuoitav/av-api/flow.md

 ```

 The two may be mixed, with the `input` defined in the devices array overriding the `currentVideoInput` field for the devices defined.
 So:
 ```
 {
-  "currentVideoInput": "Input1",
+  "currentVideoInput": "cp1",
   "displays" :[{
     "name": "display3",
-    "input": "input2"
+    "input": "roku"
   }]
 }
 ```

-Would result in `display3` being set to `input2`, with *all other displays* being set to `input1`.
+Would result in `display3` being set to `roku`, with *all other displays* being set to `cp1`.

 ##### Logical code flow
 Following the determination that a video input state has been set for one or more output devices, the API needs to validate the requested state and issue a command to the devices specified to set the state.
 As devices traditionally set their input based on physical ports (`hdmi1`, `hdmi2`, `HDBaseT`, etc.) rather than what device is plugged into that port (computer, BlueRay, Roku, etc.) the API needs to retrieve the following information from the database.